Back to SNNs Hub

 2. Reset: After firing, immediately reset $V(t) \leftarrow 0$.

-For implementation on a digital computer, we discretize using an Euler step.
-Defining $\beta = \exp(-\Delta t / \tau_m) \in (0,1)$ as the discrete membrane decay factor, we get the update rule used in our PyTorch implementation:
+To run this on a digital computer, we discretize via an Euler step.
+Define $\beta = \exp(-\Delta t / \tau_m) \in (0,1)$ as the discrete membrane decay factor.
+The update rule becomes:

 $$ V[t] = \beta \cdot V[t-1] + I[t] $$ $$ S[t] = \Theta\bigl(V[t] - V_{th}\bigr) $$ $$ V[t] = V[t] \cdot \bigl(1 - S[t]\bigr) $$